jawsmartin/jawsmartin.github.io/_posts/2015-02-15-the-world-revolves-around-the-sun.md

 ###Prototyping

 Prototyping has dramatically changed how I work with clients.
 In the past, clients and myself would exchange long, winded emails with static .JPEGs.
-They would look over my images, without context, and use their best judgement to guess how it would work in real life.
-Sure, a sitemap or wireframe can alleviate the guess work a bit, but it not quite as intuitive as actually interacting with it.
+They would look over my images, without context, and use their best judgement to guess how they would work in real life.
+Sure, a sitemap or wireframe can alleviate the guess-work a bit, but it not quite as intuitive as actually interacting with it.

 {% include image.html url="/images/post-soccer-moms-rejoice-background.jpg" caption="It's easy to spot UX flaws when using prototypes" %}

-Besides being a better way for clients to test their potential product, prototyping is also invaulable for testing your designs on multiple devices.
-I personally use [Invison](http://www.invisionapp.com) which allows for testing on mobile and tablet, in addition to desktop.
+Besides being a better way for clients to test their potential product, prototyping is also invaulable for testing my designs on multiple devices.
+I, personally, use [Invison](http://www.invisionapp.com) which allows for testing on mobile and tablet, in addition to desktop.
 It's extremely helpful to make sure everthing I initially design on a laptop, does in fact, look how I want it on other devices.

 ---